 What will we do with our backpacks?
 Fortunately, the Istanbul airport is a rare one with public luggage storage.
 I’ve already made a note of their location and hours.

 With so little time and so much to see, I’m happy to be joining a tour.
 I don’t want to waste any time getting lost or waiting in line and I really just want to see the highlights.
 This is a great example of how a guide tour can save you time, money, and hassles.

 Our visas, at $60 apiece, are splurge enough for us!

-Fortunately I had copies of my receipt (side note - what is the point of a paperless visa when you need to bring along papers to prove you have one!).
+Fortunately I had copies of my receipt.
 The receipt proved to be equally confusing to officers, who eventually stamped our passports and slid them back to us.
 We stood there for a moment a bit stunned then we sprung into action!
 Have you ever seen the Ikea "START THE CAR" commercials?
 It was basically an airport version of that, with us trying to inconspicuously sprint away from customs before they changed their mind about e-visas.

 If I could re-do any aspect of my trip, it would be my tour of Istanbul.
 I would have followed the self-guided tour of the old city detailed by my fellow travel bloggers The Barefoot Nomad, who did Must See Istanbul in 6 Hours.
 (Update!
 It's been over a year since I wrote this post and I'm STILL recommending this blog post.
 Seriously, it's awesome!)